FREVA-CLINT/freva-deployment/docs/deployment/Installation.md

 - **Windows**
   - [amd64](exe:windows-x64.zip)
+  > ``💡`` This version uses a patched version of ansible.
+We can't guaranty
+  > a working deployment software on windows.

 - **macOS**
   - [amd64](exe:osx-x64.tar.gz)
   - [arm64](exe:osx-arm64.tar.gz)

-After downloading version {{version}} file for your operating system and architecture, you can you have to extract the archived folder (zip on windows, tar.gz on Unix) and run the run the `deploy-freva` (`deploy-freva.exe` on windows) command in the folder:
+After downloading version {{version}} file for your operating system and architecture, you have to extract the archived folder (zip on windows, tar.gz on Unix) and run the `deploy-freva` (`deploy-freva.exe` on windows) command in the extracted folder:

 ```console
 Usage: deploy-freva [-h] [-v] [-V] [--cowsay] {cmd,migrate} ...